• Skip to primary navigation

 Ultrasound

-Ultrasound proximity uses high-frequency sound waves to target potential customers within a certain radius of your business.
-The sound waves are inaudible to the human ear, but they can be picked up by electronic devices such as cell phones, laptops, and iPods.
+The sound waves are inaudible to the human ear but can be picked up by electronic devices such as cell phones, laptops, and iPods.
 When the sound waves hit these devices, they will trigger a response that will display your marketing message.

 Proximity marketing technology effectively drives foot traffic, generates sales, and builds brand awareness and loyalty among potential customers.
 So, how can you get started with proximity marketing?